datarza/DevExpress-Reporting-Extensions/README.md

-I often use [DevExpress Reports](https://www.devexpress.com/subscriptions/reporting/) in software projects.
+I often use DevExpress Reporting in software projects.
 This library is good enough for faster developing.
 But in large projects, in which there may be many similar reports, development may be inconvenient.
 The problem is in [Visual Studio Report Designer](https://docs.devexpress.com/XtraReports/4256/visual-studio-report-designer).
 Designer from DevExpress is good for developing the several reports, but not convenient for developing the hundred reports with similar template and behaviour.

 That's why I created extensions, that make report development with the DevExpress library easier and more intuitive.
 Instead of using the Report Designer, developer can generate the reports directly in C# code.